 That said, you won’t be allowed to enter the cave itself.
 In 2011, rangers from Boulder’s Open Space and Mountain Parks installed a gate in front of the popular bat-roosting spot to keep humans out and protect Townsend’s big-eared bats from the potential spread of white-nose syndrome.
 There are only 11 known maternity colonies of these bats in Colorado, one of which is at Mallory Cave.
 Still, you’ll be able to get a peek at the mouth of the cave and take a photo of the gate itself, which has a giant bat symbol on it.

-The Rayback Collective is a one-of-a-kind experience in Boulder’s backyard.
+The Rayback Collective is a one-of-a-kind experience in Boulder’s backyard, well known and highly recommended by Boulder real estate agents.
 Not only does it function as Boulder’s first-ever food truck park, but it also features a beer garden, a live music venue, and stunning mountain views.
 Offering both indoor and outdoor accommodations, guests can cozy up around a fire pit with a beer while looking out at the vast, surrounding mountainscape.